panglesd/slipshow/docs/tutorial.rst

 is the one you'll use to modify the presentation, and the one you'll share with another author of the presentation.
-The ``.html`` file is the one you'll use to view or do your presentation, or to share with someone interested in viewing the presentation.
+The ``.html`` file is the one you'll use to view or do your presentation, or to share with someone interested in *viewing* the presentation.

-Moreover, the ``serve`` command will propagate any saved changes in the input file, and "live-reload" the presentation served at the address ``http://localhost:8080``.
-It is very useful when writing your presentation.
-When you only want to generate the html file once, use ``compile`` instead.
+Moreover, the ``serve`` command will propagate any saved changes in the input file, and "live-reload" the presentation served at the address ``http://localhost:8080``, which you can open in your web browser.
+This is very useful when writing your presentation.
+When you only want to generate the HTML file once, use ``compile`` instead.

-On the Slipshow preview, you should see the familiar format for slide-based presentations (4:3 rectangle with black borders).
-Click on it to be sure you have the window focused, and hit the :kbd:`Right arrow` key (or equivalently, the :kbd:`Down arrow` key) to step through the presentation!
+On the Slipshow preview, you should see the familiar format for slide-based presentations (a 4:3 rectangle with black borders).
+Click on it to be sure you have the window focused, and press the :kbd:`Right arrow` key (or equivalently, the :kbd:`Down arrow` key) to step through the presentation!
 Right now, it has only two
 steps: the initial one, and the last one.